Mocha Cinnamon Bread Pudding

 Prepare your bread

 The best kind of bread for this is day old or stale bread, preferably a heartier kind like challah.
 I’ve used a bunch of different kinds and they usually work.
-Try the discount section at your store’s bakery area, you know where they have random baked goods with half off stickers and signs about how they baked two much.
-For this one I found some day-old croissants that worked perfectly.
+Try the discount section at your store’s bakery area, you know where they have random baked goods with half-off stickers and signs about how they baked too much.
+For this recipe I found some day-old croissants that worked perfectly.

-To start go ahead and cut up about four large croissants into one-inch pieces and set aside to dry out a bit if they still feel soft.
+To start, go ahead and cut up about four large croissants into one-inch pieces and set aside to dry out a bit if they still feel soft.
 You want your bread dry and stale so it soaks up more of the custard that you’re about to make.
-You could also toast the croissant pieces in a 350 degree oven for a few minutes to speed up the process.
+You could also toast the croissant pieces in a 350 degree oven for three to five minutes to speed up the process.
+They should feel dry but not toasted.

 Make the Chocolate Custard